reduxjs/redux/docs/Troubleshooting.md

 #### Never mutate reducer arguments

-It is tempting to modify the `state` or `action` passed to you by Redux.
+It’s tempting to modify the `state` (or objects nested within it) or `action` passed to you by Redux.
 Don’t do this!

-Redux assumes that you never mutate the objects it gives to you in the reducer. **Every single time, you must return the new state object.** Even if you don’t use a library like [Immutable](https://facebook.github.io/immutable-js/), you need to completely avoid mutation.

-Immutability is what lets [react-redux](https://github.com/gaearon/react-redux) efficiently subscribe to fine-grained updates of your state.
-It also enables great developer experience features such as time travel with [redux-devtools](http://github.com/gaearon/redux-devtools).

 For example, a reducer like this is wrong because it mutates the state: